13 Types of Owls in North Carolina

 3. Barn Owl

 The Barn Owl is one of the many types of owls in North Carolina that you should know about.
 It is a medium-sized owl with a distinct, heart-shaped facial disc and long, curved bill.
-Its plumage is pale gray-brown on top, with a white belly and white “eyebrows” above its yellow eyes.
+Its plumage is pale gray-brown, with a white belly and white “eyebrows” above its yellow eyes.

 Barn Owls prefer grasslands and agricultural areas, as they feed primarily on small mammals such as mice, voles, and rats.
 They are typically nocturnal and solitary but may gather in small flocks during the winter.
-In North Carolina, the Barn Owl is protected under both state and federal laws.
+The Barn Owl is protected under state and federal laws in North Carolina.

 4. Western Screech Owl

-The Western Screech Owl, on the list of the types of owls in North Carolina, mainly feeds on small rodents, insects, and other small animals.
-They typically hunt at night and roost during the day in tree cavities, under loose bark, or in old buildings.
-They are a great addition to the environment, as they help to keep rodent populations in check.
+The Western Screech Owl, one of the types of owls in North Carolina, mainly feeds on small rodents, insects, and other small animals.
+It typically hunts at night and roosts during the day in tree cavities, under loose bark, or in old buildings.
+The owl is a great addition to the environment, as it helps to keep rodent populations in check.

 5. Great Horned Owl

-The Great Horned Owl is one of the most widely-spread types of owls in North Carolina.
+The Great Horned Owl is one of the most widely distributed types of owl in North Carolina.
 This large owl can be found in woodlands and even urban areas, hunting a variety of small animals such as rodents, skunks, rabbits, and birds.
-The Great Horned Owl’s striking colors and impressive size make it one of the most recognizable owls in the state.
+Its striking colors and impressive size make it one of the most recognizable owls in the state.

 They can measure up to 24 inches tall, with a wingspan of around 4 feet.
-Their coloring consists of brown and gray plumage, with white patches along their neck and throat and bright yellow eyes.
-Though they can be found in many regions of the state, they are known to inhabit coastal areas more often than in other parts.
+Their coloring consists of brown and gray plumage, white patches along their neck and throat, and bright yellow eyes.
+Though they can be found in many state regions, they are known to inhabit coastal areas more often than in other parts.

-While they have been observed during both day and night, they are mostly active at night, using their excellent hearing to detect potential prey from far away.
-Though they are one of the largest owl species, they usually rely on stealth to capture their prey.
+While observed day and night, they are mostly active at night, using their excellent hearing to detect potential prey from far away.
+Though one of the largest owl species, they usually rely on stealth to capture their prey.
 They are fiercely territorial and will defend their territory with aggressive vocalizations and displays.

 6. Northern Saw-Whet Owl

-The Northern Saw-whet Owl is a small, secretive owl that is rarely seen in North Carolina.
-It is most often found in old fields, young forests, and other areas with dense vegetation.
-The Northern Saw-whet Owl is one of the types of owls in North Carolina and is a brown and white owl with distinctive yellow eyes.
-It usually hunts for small rodents, such as mice and voles, during the night.
+The Northern Saw-whet Owl is a small, secretive owl rarely seen in North Carolina.
+It is often found in old fields, young forests, and other areas with dense vegetation.
+The Northern Saw-whet Owl is one of the types of owls in North Carolina.
+It is a brown and white owl with distinctive yellow eyes.
+At night, it usually hunts for small rodents, such as mice and voles.

 During the day, the Northern Saw-whet Owl may remain perched quietly, waiting for its next meal.
 This type of owl can be found in parts of the Blue Ridge Mountains and Piedmont region of North Carolina during winter.
 With its distinctive call and large round eyes, the Northern Saw-whet Owl is a unique member of the owl family in North Carolina.